Leinster Rugby: Kit sponsor

-From the 1999-2000 season until the 2017-18 season Leinster's kits were supplied by Canterbury of New Zealand having previously been supplied by O'Neills.
-For the next five seasons starting with the 2018-19 season Leinster's kits were supplied by Adidas.
-From the 2023-24 season, the kits are now supplied by Castore.
+From the 1999–2000 season until the 2017–18 season Leinster's kits were supplied by Canterbury of New Zealand having previously been supplied by O'Neills.
+For the next five seasons starting with the 2018–19 season Leinster's kits were supplied by Adidas.
+From the 2023–24 season, the kits are now supplied by Castore.

 Main sponsor

 Leinster's main shirt sponsor was ACC Bank from 1992 until the year 2000.
-The recently founded Esat Digifone also featured on the back of the jerseys from 1997.
+Esat Digifone also featured on the back of the jerseys from 1997.

-From 2001-07 the main sponsor was Bank of Scotland (Ireland).
+From 2001 to 2007 the main sponsor was Bank of Scotland (Ireland).

 Since 2007 Bank of Ireland, the country's oldest banking institution are Leinster's primary sponsors appearing in the front of their shirt, their sleeves, the top back of their shirt and the front right of their shorts.
 The Bank of Ireland symbol appeared on Leinster's front right and front left collars.
 On occasion, the team will wear a shirt adorned with the logo of another sponsor due to a promotion run annually by the bank offering up the sponsorship space to an Irish business by way of a competition to win the right to become a sponsor for a day.
 During the 2013–14 season the contest was won by Dublin-based meat wholesaler Gahan Meats and for 2014–15 the shirt sponsorship winners were accounting software provider Big Red Cloud.
 The sponsorship prize package is valued at €50,000 and attracts hundreds of companies keen to be shortlisted each year.
 The left of Leinster's back shorts had Bank of Ireland between 2009 and 2013 where it was replaced by Bank of Ireland's Twitter address right up until 2015 where it was replaced by Laya Healthcare.
 For about a decade, the team's "official airline"' was Ireland's CityJet.